 If you’re not familiar with this term, it’s simply a measure of how much time your employees are spending on work that directly generates revenue.
-Improving billable utilization can increase your company’s overall efficiency and help you generate more revenue without investing additional resources.
+Improving billable utilisation can increase your company’s overall efficiency and help you generate more revenue without investing additional resources.

 But if the copywriter spends a large chunk of their time in meetings, dealing with bottlenecks or technical tasks like configuring a landing page tool or installing WordPress, their billable hours will decrease because the agency cannot charge the client for those hours.